X: Beyond the Frontier

 X: Beyond the Frontier is a video game created by Egosoft for Windows.
 The first of the X series, it is a space trading and combat simulator game, mostly set in the fictional X-Universe.
 Upon release, it was frequently compared to the older Elite.

 An expansion, X-Tension, was released in 2000.
-Four full sequels have since followed: X2: The Threat in 2003, X3: Reunion in 2005, X3: Terran Conflict in 2008 and X4: Foundations in 2018.
-X: Beyond the Frontier and X-Tension were released in together as X-Gold in 2000.
+Four full sequels have since followed: X2: The Threat in 2003, X3: Reunion in 2005, X3: Terran Conflict in 2008, and X4: Foundations in 2018.
+X: Beyond the Frontier and X-Tension were released together as X-Gold in 2000.
 A novel, Farnham's Legend, is based on the plot of X: Beyond the Frontier.

 Background

 Set in the year 2912 AD, the player takes the role of Kyle Brennan, an Earth test pilot for the X-Shuttle, better known as the X-Perimental Shuttle, which has the ability to jump from one part of the universe to another via a wormhole without requiring a jumpgate.

 During the test jump, something goes drastically wrong and Brennan ends up in an unknown part of space.
 He encounters an alien race, the Teladi, a highly capitalist, profit-focused culture.
 Finding Kyle helpless, they repair his ship and loan him some money.
 They also give hints on trading in the X Universe, and may tell him (if he asks) about the Argon and other alien races in the X-Universe.
 The X Universe is a network of sectors linked by jumpgates.
 With his jumpdrive destroyed, and no idea how to return to Earth, Brennan finds himself stranded, alone and indebted to an alien race.

 The player is free to choose how to continue the game, and if or when to pursue the main plot.